mahlas-network/mahlas-network.github.io/parts/terminology.md

 # Believer

 An entity that supports/invests on a mahlas.
-List of other words discussed : supporter, fedayeen, backer, investor
+List of other words discussed : supporter, fedayeen, backer, investor, fellow, stakeholder